Positive feedback in coordination games: stochastic evolutionary dynamics and the logit choice rule: Exit from the basin of attraction of a convention : one population models

 where $I_{uniform}$ is the cost function under the uniform mistake model (see also \citet{BSY1, Kandori98}).

 Comparing \eqref{eq:logit-cost} and \eqref{eq:uniform-cost} reveals that the logit rule cost also accounts for the opportunity cost of mistakes ($A_{\bar m \bar m} - A_{j \bar m}$) adopting sub-optimal strategy $j$ instead of the best response strategy $\bar m$ as well as the threshold fraction of the population inducing a new best response.
-Figure \ref{fig:intro} illustrates the exit cost of the logit cost rule for the two strategy game.
 Specifically, under the logit model, the threshold fraction of agents inducing a new best response is weighted by individuals' average cost of mistakes, $\frac{1}{2}(A_{\bar m \bar m} - A_{j \bar m})$ (equation \eqref{eq:logit-cost}).
-This (plausible) modification of costs creates a different prediction for the exit path and time, as well as the stochastically stable state from the uniform model (see Section \ref{sec:ndg}).
+This (plausible) modification of costs creates a different prediction for the exit path and time, as well as a stochastically stable state from the uniform model (see Section \ref{sec:ndg}).

 \tocless